 - Peanut or canola oil, for frying

-- 1 recipe Sweet Chili Dipping Sauce (see note above)
+- 1 recipe Sweet Chili Dipping Sauce (see note)

 Coarsely chop shrimp into 1/2-inch pieces.
 Set aside.
 Reserve a few tablespoons of sliced scallion greens for serving.